ngocuong0105/dendron-wiki/vault/math.Oxford.PartA.Probability.md

 The matrix $P$ is indexed by the state space $I$. $P$ has non-negative entries and each row sums to 1.

 Markov chains are memoryless.

+Chapman-Kolmogorov equations

+irreducible chains, communicating classes, closed class, periodicity of classes

+recurrence, transience, mean return time, null recurrence, positive recurrence

+null recurrent = mean return time is infinite but probability of goiing back infinitely many times is 1.

+in a class all states are either positive recurrent or null recurrent, or transient

+Random walk on $\Z^{d}$ is a irreducible chain with period 2.

 # Chapter 1.
 Recap Prelims